 H&R Block has a great feature that I wasn’t able to find anywhere else: brick and mortar locations.
 If you prefer a face-to-face experience, you can walk into any H&R Block location and review your online tax return with one of their tax professionals.

-H&R Block correctly calculated my federal tax refund to be $2,287.
+H&R Block correctly calculated my federal refund to be $2,740.

-H&R Block also has a few different tiers of services, ranging from $34.99 to $54.99.
+H&R Block also has a few different tiers of services, ranging from $34.99 to $149.99.
 Again, the more forms that you need to use for your tax return, the higher the cost.
 Using the Form 1040EZ and the 1040A are free to file.
 H&R Block also offers a free deal if you need to use the full Form 1040 and Schedule A to itemize your deductions.
+H&R Block is also offering a “Pro Review” this year which costs an extra $89.99.
+They don’t make it clear, however, what qualifications the “pro” has.
+TurboTax makes it very clear that their experts hold their CPA or Enrolled Agent licenses.

 Your state return would be free if you used the Form 1040EZ or Form 1040A for your federal tax return.
 For all other versions, your state return will cost you $36.99.